kyma-project/kyma-companion/tests/blackbox/evaluation.md

 The test cases are deployed on a Gardener cluster.
 The cluster is set up by hand and is not deleted unless necessary.

-Once the cluster is set up, the [Setup Gardener Test Cluster](https://github.com/kyma-project/kyma-companion/actions/workflows/setup-test-cluster.yaml) GitHub Action can be manually triggered.
+When the cluster is set up, manually trigger the GitHub Action [Setup Gardener Test Cluster](https://github.com/kyma-project/kyma-companion/actions/workflows/setup-test-cluster.yaml).
-The action automatically connects to the Gardener cluster, cleans it and deploys all the examples in the [tests/data/evaluation/namespace-scoped](../../tests/data/evaluation/namespace-scoped) directory.
+The action automatically connects to the Gardener cluster, cleans it and deploys all the examples in the [tests/blackbox/data/evaluation/namespace-scoped](../../tests/blackbox/data/evaluation/namespace-scoped) directory.

 The GitHub Action provides a summary of any missing scenarios or ones that failed to be deployed.
-These need to be fixed within their own `deploy.sh` script.
+You must fix these within their own `deploy.sh` script.

 ## Usage